Panama City Beach, FL Addiction Treatment Facility For Nurses

 Realizing what a large problem addiction is amongst nurses, the Healers Program in Panama City Beach, FL is designed to help those nurses end their active addiction and fully heal prior to getting back to the grind.
 However, it takes hard work and devotion to complete a treatment program, which is why our addiction treatment program for nurses in Panama City Beach, FL works to help nurses in need get into the best, most appropriate treatment program for them.
 This is done by having those ready to get treatment to participate in three-day evaluations.

 When enrolled in the Healers Program in Panama City Beach, FL, clients will take three days to be evaluated and assessed to help professionals decide what type of addiction treatment plan is best for them.
 Each individual client has his or her own treatment needs and responsibilities, which is why so much effort is put into this process.
 The three-day evaluations conducted for those in the nurse’s addiction treatment program in Panama City Beach, FL include the following:

 - Biopsychosocial assessment

 - Psychological assessment and testing

 - Health and wellness assessment

-After the evaluations have been conducted, clients will be able to participate in several different services that are offered at the Healers Program in Emerald Coast, such as individual therapy and group therapy, experiential therapy (e.g. equine-assisted therapy, ropes courses, art therapy), and hypnotherapy.
+After the evaluations have been conducted, clients will be able to participate in several different services that are offered at the Healers Program in Panama City Beach, FL, such as individual therapy and group therapy, experiential therapy (e.g. equine-assisted therapy, ropes courses, art therapy), and hypnotherapy.
 Clients will also be encouraged to partake in 12-Step programming, which is beneficial as it can help lay a strong foundation for one’s recovery.